michaelsinghurse/hello-world-plus/README.md

 storing of name meaning for dev purposes.
 - [X] History area of page that displays last 10 names submitted.
 Allow users to control how many names to display
-- [ ] Sessions.
+- [X] Sessions.
 Store the last name a user submitted so they will be greeted by name if they return.
 Display session ID on page.
 Provide a way for user to destroy the session.
-- [ ] Clearning stats.
+- [ ] Clearing stats.
 Provide a way to clear history from the DB both from the web interface and the command line.
-- [ ] Testing.
-Test coverage report as a bonus.

 ## Other
 - Avoid obvious security mistakes
+- Testing.
+Test coverage report as a bonus.